GIST-NJU/ICAG/README.md

 Generator
 ----
-Please refer to the directory `generator`, which provides the generator used to produce icremental covering arrays and its instruction.
+Please refer to the directory `generator`, which provides the generator used to produce incremental covering arrays and its instruction.

 Test Models
 ----